The Beginner’s Guide to Berlin Tempelhof Airport

 In the original plan, the Nazis wanted there to be a much bigger ballroom.

-If the whole airport was intended also to be a stadium capable to host 1 million people, could the ballroom be smaller than a basketball court?
+If the whole airport was intended also to be a stadium capable of hosting 1 million people, could the ballroom be smaller than a basketball court?
 No, it wasn’t.

 Berlin Tempelhof - Basketball Court - Home of the Braves